jareid/SRTTranslator/README.md

 # SRTParser

-SRTTranslator is everything that you need to translate a subtitle file
+SRTTranslator is everything that you need to translate a subtitleContents file

 ## Installation